-HLD 030 Bags: Fashion and Laptop Cases
+HLD 030 Handbags and Tech Accessories and Cases

 Learn how to design and create your own one-of-a-kind bags.
 Projects include a tote bag, laptop/notebook case, and a cross body/messenger bag.
 Learn how to sew on an industrial machine, utilize tools used in the accessory industry, shop the NYC fashion district to choose your materials and hardware and create three bags that are truly your own designs.
 You’ll also learn basic sketching and presentation techniques required for your portfolio.
 Gallery

 HLD 031 SK8, Run and Jump into "SNEAKEROLOGY"